-If you purchase goods in the Netherlands and transport them to another EU Member State (e.g. to your own country), it is called intra-Community supply, for which the 0% VAT rate applies.
+If you purchase goods in the Netherlands and transport them to another EU Member State (for instance to your own country), it is called intra-Community supply, for which the 0% VAT rate applies.
 Accordingly, your supplier will not charge you VAT.
 Instead, the VAT will be charged - and paid by you - in the country of destination of the goods.

 If you transport the goods outside of the EU, then this is considered to export.
 Accordingly, the 0% VAT rate is levied.
 This rate only applies if your accounts demonstrate that the goods were in fact exported from the EU.

 To file a VAT return in the Netherlands, you must be registered with the International Office (Kantoor Buitenland) of the Dutch Tax and Customs Administration.
 You will then receive tax return forms periodically on which you can deduct the VAT you have paid.
 If you supply intra Community goods and services from within the Netherlands, you must submit a Intra-Community transactions declaration (ICP declaration) (Opgaaf intracommunautaire leveringen) at the end of every quarter.
 You obtain this declaration form from the International Office of the Dutch Tax and Customs Administration.

 If you are not liable to file a VAT tax return in the Netherlands, but you want to claim a refund of Dutch VAT, the required course of action depends on the country where your company has its registered office.
 If your company has its registered office in an EU Member State, you must submit the refund request to the Tax Administration in your own country.
 To be eligible, you do not have to be registered in the Netherlands.